milkywaybrain/nomics-api-postman-collection/README.md

 Nomics Website : https://nomics.com/
 Nomics API Doc : https://nomics.com/docs

 Nomics provides professional-grade market data APIs to institutional crypto investors and exchanges.
 To our luck, some of this awesome sleek APIs can be accessed freely through their free plan as well.
-So here is Postman collection for you to further enrich the whole experience.
+So here is a Postman collection for you to further enrich the whole experience.

 **Note:** This is an unofficial effort, so some new API's included / changed ones in nomics may not reflect here in this collection immediately, so be always check the official doc once, before checking in this collection into your postman.